LomNtetha/Library-Management-System/README.md

  ```
  docker-compose down -v
  ```
-- All entrypoint permissions to verify that PostgreSQL is healthy before applying the migrations for Development
+- All0w entrypoint permissions to verify that PostgreSQL is healthy before applying the migrations for Development
   ```
   chmod +x locallibrary/entrypoint.sh
   ```